 There are plenty of ways to take a fun selfie outside Buckingham Palace, the Queen’s official London residence.
 Stand in St James's Park to get the entire palace in your shot or take a close-up outside the gates.
-You can also try to make one of the palace guards crack a smile – a difficult task that many London visitors have failed to accomplish.
 Or, wait for the Changing the Guard ceremony to get a picture of the guards in action.

 Strike a pose with your favourite celebrity at wax museum Madame Tussauds.
-From Prince William to the Queen, Usain Bolt to David Beckham, Rihanna to One Direction, Barack Obama to Nelson Mandela, there are a huge variety of wax figures to take a selfie with.
+From Prince William to the Queen, Usain Bolt to David Beckham, Rihanna to One Direction, Barack Obama to Nelson Mandela, there are a huge variety of wax figures poised to star in your selfie.

 The neon-lit billboards at Piccadilly Circus make it a great place for a selfie.
 Try and catch one of the many iconic red London buses in your shot as they drive by.
 The thoroughfare's Statue of Eros is another popular selfie hotspot.

-London’s newest landmark and Europe’s tallest building cuts a striking figure as part of the city’s skyline.
-Head up to one of the building’s bars, restaurants or The View from the Shard for an enviable selfie from 800ft above London.
-You can also take a picture with the 95-storey skyscraper in the background from the area around London Bridge Station or across the Thames around the Tower of London and St Katherine’s Pier
+One of London’s most striking landmarks and the UK’s tallest building stands magnificently as part of the city’s skyline.
+Head up to one of the building’s bars, restaurants or The View from The Shard for an enviable selfie from 800 feet (244 metres) above London.
+You can also take a picture with the 95-storey skyscraper in the background from the area around London Bridge Station or across the Thames around the Tower of London and St Katharine’s Pier.

 The red telephone booth is another London icon, and there are still a few dotted about the city.
-There's one in Hays Galleria and plenty in and around Covent Garden off The Piazza and on The Strand.
-For those seeking the rare blue Police Phone Box (like The Doctor’s Tardis), there’s one outside Earl's Court Tube Station.
+There's one in Hay's Galleria and plenty in and around Covent Garden off the Piazza and on the Strand.
+For those seeking the rare blue police phone box (like Doctor Who's Tardis), there’s one outside Earl's Court Tube Station.